 4. Put Quality of Experience First

-It is easy to get caught up in external goals that don’t fulfill their promises.
+Getting caught up in external goals that don’t fulfill their promises is easy.
 Focus on goals that will give you a greater quality, not just a bigger paycheck or more status to brag about.

 Set SMART (specific, measurable, achievable, relevant, and time-bound) goals that align with your life’s vision.